phoban01/configma/README.md

         name: network-conf-be1c2b
 ```

-Although our application can read the data as it changes in the ConfigMap, we need to find a way to update the ConfigMap reference in the pod each time a new version of our ConfigMap is generated.
+Although our application can read the data as it changes in the ConfigMap, we need to find a way to update the ConfigMap reference in the pod each time a new version of the ConfigMap is generated with the latest network configuration data.

 This is the problem ConfigMa aims to solve.
 Using the `ConfigMatcher` custom resource we now do the following: